Rhythms OKR Roles and Permissions

 Delegate

-Configuring OKR Creation Permissions
+Configuring OKR Permissions

-Both Rhythms Platform Administrators and OKR Administrators can control who creates OKRs at different levels.
-Access these settings at: Settings > OKRs > Permissions
+Both Rhythms Platform Administrators can control who can create, edit, and manage OKRs at different levels.

 Organization-level OKRs

-Options:
+Create Permissions Options:

-• Everyone - All standard users
+• Anyone in the organization - All standard users

 Individual OKRs